 If you are being interviewed on the radio or a podcast or presenting a webinar, and you repeatedly say “uh,” “um,” “basically,” “like,” or other words and phrases, it is even more noticeable and detracts from your message.
 Imagine your utterances becoming so annoying, that the listeners can’t focus on what you are trying to convey.

-For example, I was listening to the former president of probably the top Ivy League university in the U.S. while he was being interviewed on an NPR radio show.
+For example, I was listening to a former president of one of the top Ivy League university in the U.S. while he was being interviewed on an NPR radio show.
 The man could clearly benefit from this training.

 He had a very deep voice and every “uh” that he said (way too often by the way) was resonating throughout the message where I could not concentrate on what he was saying.
 He had such a deep voice and so much potential, but his “uhs” were so deep-sounding, too distracting, and there were sooo many!!

-Don’t let “uh,” “um,” “er,” basically,” “so,” “like,” and other repetitive nonsense detract from your presentations.
-You can become the skilled orator you know you can be by employing the power of the pause and stopping these nonsense, filler words, sounds, and phrases in their tracks.
+Do not let “uh,” “um,” “er,” basically,” “so,” “like,” and other repetitive nonsense detract from your presentations.
+You can become the skilled orator you know you can be by employing the power of the pause and stop these nonsense filler words, sounds, and phrases in their tracks.
 The more you practice this technique, the better you will get and the faster you’ll achieve your goal to eliminate these meaningless and genius-sapping sounds.

 In summary, simply desire to eliminate them, notice when you are about to say them, stop your utterance, pausing, quickly collect your thoughts and then speak.
 If you say a nonsensical sound, word, or phrase every now and then, don’t worry – but do practice and soon you will be eloquently and engagingly delivering your next presentation.